leorodriguessilva/geolocalize-service/README.md

 # geolocalize-service

-Code for a fuction to be runned as serverless,
-this project is made of calling mapping api to
-retrieve the longitude and latitude, and cache the results into a distributed cache, and in a
-consistent hashing, performatic and scalable database.
+Geocalize service is a solution based on an API aimed to retrieve retrieve latitude and longitude information by using a context key.
+The results are then mapped into a distributed cache and made available for further requests.

-This project is made in javascript, to be runned at  nodejs server.
+This project is coded in javascript and can be executed by a nodejs server.

-Soon i will put here a document describing the system design.
+Soon I will create a document describing the system design.

 ## Dependencies

-This a nodejs project, so must have installled `npm` package manager, to run its dependencies.
+To run the project dependencies, you must have installed `npm` package manager.

 ## Running